Qiskit/qiskit.org/README.md

     ├─ types/
     ├─ nuxt.config.js
     ├─ ... other third-parties configuration files like ESLint, Jest or GitHub Actions

-- **`app/`**: Global scripts.

-  Currently only contains `router.ScrollBehavior.js` for controlling the behavior of the scroll when navigating.

 - **`assets/`**: Un-compiled Sass files.